benhofflich/BIPN-162-Final-Project/README.md

 `dataset.hdf5` : the file is too large to upload to GitHub so it has to be downloaded via [this link](https://drive.google.com/file/d/1qp-l9kJbRfQU1W5wCjOQZi7I3T6jwA37/view?usp=sharing).
 Contains the training dataset for `trn.py`.

+`images.npy`, `mask.npy` : numPy arrays of the additional dataset.
+The files are too large to upload and are availible through the additional dataset link and instructions.

 ## How to Run
 - `savedModels`, `demoImage.hdf5`, `model.py`, `supportingFunctions.py`, `testDemo.py`, `trn.py`, `dataset.hdf5` `tstDemo.ipynb` must be in the same directory
 - `trn.py` must be run on Google Colab